LabKey/labkey-ui-components/packages/base/README.md

 *Released*: ???
 * Include FilePreviewGrid functionality with FileAttachmentForm
 * Add createGeneralAssayDesign, importGeneralAssayRun, and inferDomainFromFile actions and InferDomainResponse model
-* port Cards (renamed from Dashboard) from Biologics
+* port Cards (renamed from Dashboard) and WizardNavButtons from Biologics

 ### version 0.5.3
 *Released*: 05 June 2019